fleps/clothing-store/README.md

 # (WIP) Clothing Store v1 | A React E-commerce custom project

-This project is part of the course **"Complete React Developer"** from _"Zero To Master"_.
-(PS: I do NOT recommend this course, unless you just want an idea to build a somewhat bigger react site)
+Reac basic e-commerce store, build as part of the course **"Complete React Developer"** from _"Zero To Master"_.

-**ON GOING**
+**Work In Progress**

-The course is on going, this is just a milestone on the course timeline.
-There are many things left, and I also want to implement many improvements (the course base code is not even responsive...)
+It's a long/extensive course and there are many modules to go, the current version is just a milestone on the course timeline.
+I also want to implement many improvements (the course base code is not even responsive and has some bad practices)

 The course is not updated to use latest technologies, so I challenged myself to replicate what the course explained using more up to date approaches.